-As you probably know, energy consumption is the largest slice of the global greenhouse gas emissions pie chart, with a whopping 73.5% of it coming from electricity, heat, and transport.
-Well, a significant chunk of this slice, 17.5%, is made up by transport and industries, almost 20% of today’s energy consumption occurs in households and offices included.
+Energy consumption is the largest slice of the global greenhouse gas emissions pie chart, with a whopping 73.2%.
+While the largest chunk of this slice is made up by transport and industries, almost 20% of today’s energy consumption occurs in households and offices.
 When we do our laundry, wash the dishes, take a shower or a bath, we’re heating significant amounts of water, which generates greenhouse gas emissions.

 How to cut water use and your carbon footprint

 Wash your clothes at lower temperatures and consider air-drying.
 A load of laundry washed at 60 degrees and dried in a tumble dryer generates more than 3kg of greenhouse gas emissions, compared to just 0.6kg for the same load washed at 30 degrees and line dried.
 And it will save you money, too!

 Use a dishwasher if you can.
 It’s estimated that using a dishwasher can reduce greenhouse gas emissions from washing up by 72% compared to hand washing.
 Try to avoid pre-rinsing dishes and running a dishwasher that is only half full, as this is far less efficient.